 Flyingfish common in the tropical Pacific have limits of distribution bounded by 40° S and 40° N (Kovalevskaya 1982).
 Some authors partition flyingfish species into two groups, neritic (coastal) and oceanic.
-"Oceanic" species can be found in coastal areas; likewise, "coastal" species can also be found in oceanic areas.
-An oceanic species does not require coastal habitat for any stage of its life history, in particular, spawning.
-Coastal species on the other hand, use the coastal environment for some stage of their life cycle, typically to spawn.
+"Oceanic" species can be found in coastal areas; likewise, "coastal"

-Parin (1960a) states that in the Pacific islands there are about 28 species in the coastal group and 13 in the oceanic.
+Parin (1960a) states that in the Pacific Islands there are about 28 species in the coastal group and 13 in the oceanic.
 He indicates that the proportion of coastal to oceanic species is lower in the central Pacific and increases to the west.
 Presumably this is related to the larger land masses in the western Pacific.
-All of the species listed in Table II were obtained from nearshore fisheries in the central Pacific.
-Seven are described by Parin (1960a) as coastal species while Cheilopogon suttoni is considered oceanic.
+Of the eight species listed in Table I, all were obtained from nearshore fisheries in the central Pacific.
+Seven are described by Parin (1960a) as coastalspecies while Cheilopogon suttoni is considered oceanic.

 For fisheries involved in catching flyingfish at the surface at night, the depth at which the fish are found will undoubtedly affect catchability.
-The vertical distribution of flyingfish extends to 18 m during the night while roughly 86 per cent are found in the shallow layer from 0-2 m (Nesterov and Bazanov 1986).
+The vertical distribution of flyingfish extends to 18 m during the night while roughly 86 percent are found in the shallow layer from 0-2 m (Nesterov and Bazanov 1986).
 The brightness of the moon may affect flyingfish depth, although no studies of this phenomena are known.

 Several visual survey methods have been developed to estimate the abundance and distribution of flyingfish (e.g. Parin, 1983; Zuyev and Nikolsky, 1980; Oxenford et al., 1989).
 Problems with these methods include difficulties in identifying species and determining absolute abundance.
 Nonetheless, these methods can give some indication of the relative abundance and the suitability of flyingfish habitat.
 Oxenford et al. (1989) found that in the Caribbean, the distribution of H. affinis is considerably wider than the region where the current fishery operates.
-Such definitive studies have not been conducted in the Pacific islands region.
+Such definitive studies have not been conducted in the Pacific Island region.